offen/offen/README.md

 ## Feedback and contributions welcome

 Found an issue or want to add something?
-Please do not hesitate to file an issue or open a pull request.
+Please do not hesitate to file an issue or open a pull request (or send an email in case you don't want to use GitHub).
 For details on how to get started head over to our [contributing guidelines.](https://github.com/offen/offen/blob/development/CONTRIBUTING.md)

 ---